OvertureMIDI/Black-MIDI-Guides/docs/Domino/4gb-patch.md

 # Applying the 4GB Patch

-Domino's english translation is a 32-bit program which means it can use up to 2GB of memory and around 22 million notes.
-Let's fix that by adding a 4GB patch!
+Domino is a 32-bit program which means it is limited to only use up to 2GB of memory and around 22 million notes.
+Let's fix that by adding a 4GB patch, allowing the program to use up to 4GB of memory!

+!!! warning "Only applies to 32-bit versions"

+    This patch is only applicable for the 32-bit versions of Domino.
+    These include the official builds and the English translation build.
+    **This is not applicable to the 64-bit dev build.**

 ## Installing the patcher